astrotars/stream-crm-lead-chat/README.md

 To follow along the post, you will need a free [Stream](https://getstream.io/get_started/?signup=#flat_feed) account and a Zendesk Sell account.
 For this post, we used a Trial version of [Zendesk Sell](https://www.zendesk.com/register/?ref=218b).

 This post requires basic knowledge of [Node.js](https://nodejs.org/en/ "node website"), [Axios](https://github.com/axios/axios "Axois documentation on Github"), and the code is intended to run locally.
-A basic understanding of [Zendesk Sell API](https://developer.zendesk.com/rest_api/docs/sell-api/apis) is also needed to configure the secure communication between the app and Zendesk.
+A basic understanding of [Zendesk Sell API](https://developer.zendesk.com/rest_api/docs/sell-api/apis) is also needed to configure the secure communication between the app and Zendesk, though specific steps needed here are provided.

-### <a name="zc"></a>Zendesk Configuration
+### Zendesk Configuration
 The purpose of this post is not to explain Zendesk configuration in detail.
 We will touch on only what is required to complete the functionality described in the post.
 The code snippets will allow you to complete the creation and update of Leads in your Zendesk system; however, you must configure the OAuth security settings from your Settings panel in your Zendesk system.

 1. First go to Settings